AlexNexton/soleki/README.md

 - As a user, I am able to easily navigate through the website without too much thought and find what I am looking for quickly.

-- As a user, I am able to contact the site owner using via a phone number or email address provided on the main page.

 - As a user, I am able to read a description about the products I am interested in (including as images, title etc)

 - As a user, I am able to a product to my shopping bag.

+- As a user I am  able to register.

 - As a user, I am able to change the content of my shopping bag before continuing to completion (add more or remove the products).